 The molecular pedigree reconstruction approach, as with any in the field of quantitative genetics, requires knowledge of the relatedness of individuals in a population.
-Such information, although challenging to come by in field populations, is increasingly available for studies of a range of taxa (Pemberton, 2008), fuelling a growing interest in the application of guantitative genetics to the multigenerational study of natural, rather than laboratory or domestic populations such as Atlantic salmon (Aykanat et al., 2014).
+Such information, although challenging to come by in field populations, is increasingly available for studies of a range of taxa (Pemberton, 2008), fuelling a growing interest in the application of quantitative genetics to the multigenerational study of natural, rather than laboratory or domestic populations such as Atlantic salmon (Aykanat et al. 2014).
 In order to understand whether populations can adapt to human induced environmental change we need to understand the genetic basis of the phenotypic traits on which selection acts.
-To this end the skill sets associated with quantitative genetics are increasingly being employed in combination with those of population genetics.
+To this end the skill sets associated with quantitative genetics.
 Questions being addressed by this approach include the impact of stocking and responses to climate variability, using fundamental quantitative genetics estimates of the heritability of important life history traits; selection; measuring evolutionary change e.g. human induced changes in critically important salmon population characteristics for ecological and fisheries management such as the age of reproduction and run time.